‘Fresh from the Midwest’ music fest returns Sept. 9 for its 3rd year in Marseilles

 There’s not much better than the serenity of the woods, unless of course it’s that peace being gently broken by the efforts of talented singers and gifted musicians.

-That’s the description of “Fresh from the Midwest,” the third annual music festival which will be held on Saturday, Sept.
-9 at Illini State Park in Marseilles.
+That’s the description of “Fresh from the Midwest,” the third annual music festival which will be held Saturday at Illini State Park in Marseilles.

 The first two versions of the outdoor music show went from late morning to 5 p.m., but this year the schedule has been extended after dark, with the final performer going on at 9:15 p.m. and features an all-star lineup of performers from all over the state.